ccmpbll/ookla-speedtest-mqtt/README.md

 ### Telegraf Config Example:

-I use Telegraf to get this data into an InfluxDB instance.
+I used Telegraf to get this data into an InfluxDB instance.
 Below is an excerpt from my Telegraf config that demonstrates how I accomplish this.
 If there is a better way to do this, I am *very* open to suggestions.

 ```TOML